an-image-a-day/an-image-a-day/aiad-downloader/README.md

-# an-image-a-day-downloader
+# aiad-downloader

+This directory contains two things:

-Shell script to download a day's image from the an-image-a-day Wallpaper database.
+* `fetch.sh` &ndash; A shell script to download the daily image from the [An Image a Day][] repository.

-__Requirements__

-* Bash
-* cURL
-* jq
+* `install.sh` &ndash; A shell script to install the `fetch.sh` script as a Cron job including all its dependencies (Homebrew, jq, git).

+Under all circumstances it is expected that `curl` is already available on your system.

 ---